-We may encounter substantial delays in our clinical studies.
+We may encounter substantial delays in our clinical studies, including as a result of the COVID-19 pandemic.

 We cannot guarantee that any preclinical testing or clinical trials will be conducted as planned or completed on schedule, if at all.
 As a result, we may not achieve our expected clinical milestones.
 A failure can occur at any stage of testing.
 Events that may prevent successful or timely commencement, enrollment or completion of clinical development include: